SysKitTeam/docs-point/faq/storage-management.md

 This depends on the size of your environment, as the sync happens gradually.

-**Smaller tenants are synced every 24 hours.
-With larger tenants, the sync can take up to 7 days.**
+**Smaller sites are synced every 24 hours.
+With larger sites, the sync can take up to 7 days.**

-If a site is not yet synced and you want to have the current information instantly, you can manually sync your tenant.
+If a site is not yet synced and you want to have the current information instantly, you can manually sync the site from the Site details screen.

 ## Site Storage Limits in Microsoft 365